 Businesses of all sizes have embraced cloud computing as a way to manage their data.
 Working on the cloud offers some big advantages, but it is not the best option for every business.
 So, how do you decide if the cloud is right for you?

-"Cloud computing" means storing your information online, instead of on your computer or your business' local network.
-For example, when you access your email from your computer, using a program like Microsoft Outlook or Apple Mail, you're using a "local" client — something installed on your computer.
+"Cloud computing" means storing your information online instead of on your computer or your company's local network.
+For example, when you access your email from your computer using a program like Microsoft Outlook or Apple Mail, you're using a "local" client — something installed on your computer.
 When you access your email through a web browser, like Gmail or iCloud, you're using the cloud.

 Advantages of Cloud Computing

 - It's accessible.
-Left your computer at the office but still need to access your work?
-No problem- you can connect to the cloud from any device as long as you have internet access.
+Did you leave your computer at the office but still need to access your work?
+No problem!
+You can connect to the cloud from any device with internet access.

 - It's on someone else.
 With the application or files no longer on the servers in the back room, it’s in someone else’s hands to be responsible for.